How To: Paint Aluminum Siding

 With painter’s tape and lengths of plastic sheeting, protect items and areas adjacent to the siding.
 (Once you have completed the paint job, remember to remove the tape as soon as possible so that it doesn’t adhere permanently.)

-For best results, begin with an application of galvanized metal etching primer.
+For best results, begin with an application of galvanized metal etching primer (view example on Amazon).
 Coat on the product with a synthetic polyester paintbrush, covering the full surface area before allowing the primer to cure for a minimum of four hours.

 Next, apply 100 percent acrylic exterior paint.
 Use a brush at first to paint the edges, then proceed to “load up” the roller.
 After pouring a few inches of paint into a tray, dip in the roller.
 Run the tool back and forth over the ribbed area to ensure that paint gets evenly distributed over the roller, with little or no excess to cause drips.